 03.21 Traditional Enforcement (TE).
 An Enforcement Policy process used to disposition violations of NRC requirements that are not dispositioned through the ROP SDP.
 Violations receiving traditional enforcement are assigned a Severity Level and may include the imposition of a civil penalty as appropriate.
 Traditional enforcement is applied to violations associated with (a) actual consequences, (b) willfulness, and (c) impeding the regulatory process.
 Additionally traditional enforcement is used to disposition violations receiving enforcement discretion or violations without a performance deficiency.
 Independent spent fuel storage installations (ISFSI), and nuclear materials facilities are not subject to the SDP and, thus, traditional enforcement will be used for these facilities.

 03.22 Unresolved Item (URI).
-An issue of concern associated with inspection activity which requires more information to determine if: (a) a performance deficiency exists, (b) the performance deficiency is , or (c) the issue of concern potentially constitutes a violation.
+An issue of concern associated with inspection activity which requires more information to determine if: (a) a performance deficiency exists, (b) the performance deficiency is MTM, or (c) the issue of concern potentially constitutes a violation.

 03.23 Violation.
-The failure to comply with a legally binding regulatory requirement, such as a statute, regulation, order, license condition, technical specification.
+The failure to comply with a legally binding regulatory requirement, such as a statute, regulation, order, license condition, or technical specification.
 Violations can be non-cited, cited, escalated or dispositioned using enforcement discretion.

 03.24 Very Low Safety Significance Issue Resolution (VLSSIR).
+A process used to discontinue inspection of an issue involving an unresolved licensing basis question in which: (1) the resolution of the issue would require considerable staff effort; and (2) the agency has chosen to not expend further effort to resolve the question because the issue would be no greater than green under the ROP or SL IV under the traditional enforcement process, if it were determined to be a violation.

 0612-04 RESPONSIBILITIES AND AUTHORITIES